Yoka0014/ACG2025-reference-implementation/README.md

 ```

 **Parameter Descriptions:**
+- `NumThreads`: The number of threads to use for parallel processing during optimization.
 - `NumTrainData`: The number of training game data used for evaluating each n-tuple structure.
 - `NumTestData`: The number of test game data used for measuring evaluation function performance after training.
 - `TrainDataVariationFactor`: A value from 0 to 1 that controls the diversity of training data.